The ‘DfI Driver, Vehicle, Operator, and Enforcement Statistics 2019-20 Q1’ report, containing statistics for April to June 2019, is now available.

 Driving Practical Tests

-- At the 30th June 2018, there were over 1,094,000 Full and Eligible license holders with Private Cars / Light Vans entitlement.
-This was a rise of 1.6% compared with the total twelve months ago and 3.3% higher than the total five years ago.
+At the 30 June 2019, there were almost 1,109,000 full and eligible licence holders with private-cars / light vans entitlement.
+This was a rise of 1.4% compared with the total twelve months ago.

 Road Transport Licensing